MCP Security with Veto

-MCP (Model Context Protocol) is an open protocol that standardizes how AI applications connect to external tools and data sources.
-It enables Claude, Cursor, and other AI tools to call functions, read files, and interact with APIs.
-MCP security ensures these powerful capabilities are authorized before execution.
+MCP (Model Context Protocol) is Anthropic's open protocol that standardizes how AI applications connect to external tools and data sources.
+It enables Claude Desktop, Cursor, Windsurf, Zed, and custom applications to call functions, read files, query databases, and interact with APIs through a unified interface.
+MCP adoption is growing fast -- and so are the security risks.

 Why MCP needs authorization